 - Once coated, wrap with foil.

-- Place in the air fryer and cook at 390* for 40 minutes.
+- Place in the air fryer and cook at 390ยฐF for 40-45 minutes.
+Potatoes should reach an internal temperature of at least 205ยฐF to be considered done.

 - Carefully remove, cut and serve with toppings.